 - POPULAR POSTS

-Before I start this Blog I want to mention that most of the pictures were taken from Sony Xperia XZ premium
+Before I start this blog, I want to mention that most of the pictures used were taken from the Sony Xperia XZ Premium.

 We reached the Wildflower Hall, our home for the next three days.
 It stands in the midst of a woodland, far away from the hustle bustle of the city, at a height of 8000 feet above sea level.
 The hotel’s wooden architecture offers glimpses into the of the British past of Shimla, while a peak out of its huge windows is a gateway to the beautiful city, and all it is today.

 Day 2 began with breakfast, and then we were finally off to explore.
-And our journey was complete with unplanned stops for photo shoots in the middle of nowhere; which, let’s be honest are the best places for photo shoots.
-Armed with our new phone and its all day battery, we tested out its features, and went on to discover something new and amazing as we went along through its customized tips about our most frequently used features.
-Following some questionable definitions of adventure which included a mildly dangerous sitting on the road picture courtesy Aashna (The Snob Journal) and Karan climbing up a hill for the view (and also #thrills).
+And our journey was complete with unplanned stops for photo shoots in the middle of nowhere; which, let’s be honest are the best places for photo shoots, and some music with our new phone's High Resolution Audio.
+Armed with its all day battery, we tested out new features, and went on to discover something new and amazing as we went along through its customized tips about our most frequently used features.
+Something I noticed was, that connectivity can be such an issue when you visit a hill station, but since this phone has Gigabit class LTE connectivity, we were blessed with superfast mobile internet at all times.

-The adventure quotient escalated pretty quickly after that when we went river rafting.
+Our adventure quotient was pretty low (Taking pictures in the middle of the road, climbing hills for thrills) up until we went river rafting.
 And between the four of us (Namely: Scared, Excited, Excited and I’m Always Excited), we were eager to see how it would go.
 Surrounded by the hills, and the icy touch of water surprising us every now and then, it was every bit what we expected, and a lot more.

 At dinner, and our last night in Shimla, we were fortunate enough to meet some natives of the city, and hear their stories, all between innocent laughter and enthusiastic smiles.
 We also got to try the special Pahari Topi of Shimla (I, with my high bun).
 And in that last, chilly Shimla night, I met the warmest people.
 The joy was short lived, though, as our impending early departure and my inability to be a morning person was looming.